Direct-from-blood multiplex PCR targeting over 95% of sepsis-causing pathogens

 Safeguard Biosystems is a molecular diagnostics platform which has developed a product to identify an extensive menu of the most prevalent bacterial and fungal analytes.
-The product identifies the organisms present in a sample simultaneously, directly from a single 4 ml blood sample and our first product is designed to diagnose organisms leading to Sepsis, a condition that currently kills >11 million people every year.
+Our product identifies the organisms present in a sample, direct from a single 4 ml blood sample, without the need for culture.

 George Aaron, CEO and Chairman